xDaryamo/puccini/tosca/parser/TAGS.md

 Hierarchy phase.
 Marks this field as a container for types.

 After the hierarchy is built all entities of this type (determined by reflection) will be merged here.
-This allows us to import types from other units.
+This allows us to import types from other files.

 ### inherit:"key,field"